-Many researchers code muscle movements to learn more about pain, happiness, or engagement.
+Many researchers code muscle movements to learn more about how and why the face moves.
 They use the Facial Action Coding System which provides them with a technique for the reliable coding and analysis of facial movements and expressions.
+The Facial Action Coding System (FACS), first developed by Paul Ekman and Wallace Friesen in 1978 and revised by Ekman, Friesen, & Hager in 2002, is a comprehensive, anatomically-based system for describing anatomical movement of the face.

 With The Observer® XT it is possible to manage the whole FACS or parts of it, allowing comprehensive coding when needed.
 Video and codes can easily be synchronized and The Observer XT offers multiple analysis options, such as reliability analysis.